vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/article.md

 :::

-Also you need to set `blogLocales[key]` in theme locales with the actual type name, so that the theme can display the type name correctly.
+Also, you need to set `blogLocales[key]` in theme locales with the actual type name, so that the theme can display the type name correctly.

 To get start with, we would like to show you some examples.